Rikimbili/multithreaded-n-prime-finder/README.md

 The algorithm used ensures that no unnecessary iteration takes place.
 The Sieve of Eratosthenes implementation has time complexity of O(n log log n) for any arbitrary input.
-However, since this problem specifies that the upper bound is 10^8, the runtime is constant.
+However, since this problem specifies that the upper bound is 10^8, the runtime complexity is constant.

 As explained in the Approach section, the algorithm only iterates through the numbers that are not composite up to the square root of n which ensures a very efficient operation compared with brute force.